nokcha09/mimic-recording-studio-korean/README.md

 ### Corpus

-For now, we have an English corpus, `english_corpus.csv` made available which can be found in `backend/prompt/`.
+For now, we have an English corpus, `korean_corpus.csv` made available which can be found in `backend/prompt/`.
 To use your own corpus follow these steps.

-1. Create a csv file in the same format as `english_corpus.csv` using tabs (`\t`) as the delimiter.
+1. Create a csv file in the same format as `korean_corpus.csv` using tabs (`\t`) as the delimiter.
 2. Make sure there are no empty lines in the corpus
 3. Add your corpus to the `backend/prompt` directory.
 4. Change the `CORPUS` environment variable in `docker-compose.yml` to your corpus name.

 #### Corpora in other languages

 If you wish to develop a corpus in a language other than English, then Mimic Recording Studio can be used to produce voice recordings for TTS voices in additional languages.
 If you are building a corpus in a language other than English, we encourage you to choose phrases which:

-* occur in natural, everyday speech in the target language
+- occur in natural, everyday speech in the target language
-* have a variety of string lengths
+- have a variety of string lengths
-* cover a wide variety of _phonemes_ (basic sounds)
+- cover a wide variety of _phonemes_ (basic sounds)

 **IMPORTANT:**
 For now, you must reset the `sqlite` database to use a new corpus.
 If you've